learn-co-curriculum/dsc-conditional-probability-lab/README.md

 ## Exercise 3
-70% of your friends like Chocolate flavored ice cream , and 35% like Chocolate AND like Strawberry flavors.
+70% of your friends like chocolate flavored ice cream , and 35% like chocolate AND like strawberry flavors.

-What percent of those who like Chocolate also like Strawberry?
+What percent of those who like chocolate also like strawberry?

 ```python